isene/LS_COLORS/README.md

 File types within each category can have different shades of that color.

 There is also a corresponding [Ranger](https://ranger.github.io/) color scheme included `isene.py`.
 This covers only the categories above (no shading of files within a category - with a couple of exceptions) and not all the possible filetypes of the LS_COLORS provided.
 This will suffice until the Ranger project provides a color scheme that simply parses LS_COLORS instead.
+To use the isene.py Ranger color scheme, set it in your ranger/rc.conf.

 # Installation
 Clone this repo and run the install script `install.sh`